On this page

 The second INC (INC2) will be held from 29 May to 2 June 2023 in Paris, France.
 Negotiations are expected to conclude by the end of 2024.

 Read more about the process and how you can share your views, on the Ministry for the Environment’s website(external link).

 The United Nations Division for Sustainable Development (DSD)

 The DSD promotes and coordinates the UN’s sustainable development agenda.
 It supports initiatives such as the UN Conference on Sustainable Development (Rio+20), held in Brazil in 2012, and the Third International Conference of Small Island Developing States (SIDS) held in Samoa in September 2014.
 New Zealand was an active participant in both conferences, and provided extensive logistical and other support for hosting the SIDS meeting in Samoa.

-New Zealand's representation on the GEF Governing Council is as part of a regional group including Australia and South Korea.
+New Zealand participates in the GEF Council as part of a regional group including Australia and South Korea.

 New Zealand also works with or participates in the:

 - Secretariat of the Pacific Regional Environment Programme(external link), which works to protect the Pacific environment and ensure sustainable development